Chinese Jade — Ultimate Introduction to Origin, History, Meaning, Culture, and Utilization

 Jade Figure of the Shang Dynasty (1600 BC — 1046 BC) — National Museum of China (Photo by Dongmaiying)

-According to great philosopher Confucius, Jade is the representative of 11 important virtues of a decent person.
+According to the great philosopher Confucius, Jade represents 11 essential virtues of a decent person.

 Hence, in history, a decent person would always wear something made of jade.